 Hey everyone.
 Thanks for tuning into Tim’s Turbos.
-I wanted to go over few things on balancing, what it looks like, and a couple different machines.
+I wanted to go over a few things on balancing, what it looks like, and a couple of different machines.

 First off, there are a few different types of balancers.
 You got single-plane balancers, dual-plane balancers, and VSR machines, most of which a lot of shops are going to have.
 If they don’t have them, you should definitely look and investigate what they do have.
 Pretty much every turbo shop should have a component balancer.

 A component balancer is something that’s going to do each individual component of the turbocharger that is a rotating assembly.
 And so, on the turbine wheel, compression wheel, lock nuts, and thrust components – those are all rotating components.

 The small parts are not balanced because they have such a small mass on them, but anything that’s going to be the blades or compression wheel – those are all balanced parts.

 Now we’re going to show you some different stuff.

 This is a Garrett wheel.
 It’s a turbine wheel.
 If you look at the turbine head, you can see the grinding marks right there and if you flip it around on the bottom side, you can see the grinding marks in there too.

 This has been balanced on a dual-plane balancer, which means this side and this side were separated and you can see it from the different filters on the balancing machine.

 Compression wheels can have very similar marks on them.
 It’s going to have it kind of near the inducer of the wheel and on the backside of the exducer.